OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-10.md

 ## Romans 10:13

-for “Everyone who calls on the name of the Lord will be saved.”
+for “Everyone who invokes the name of the Lord will be saved.”

 ## Romans 10:14